Here’s a list of Putin critics who've ended up dead

 Paul Klebnikov was the chief editor of the Russian edition of Forbes.
 He had written about corruption and dug into the lives of wealthy Russians.

-He was killed in a drive-by shooting in an apparent contract killing.
+He was killed in a drive-by shooting in an apparent contract killing, according to the Committee to Protect Journalists.

 Sergei Yushenkov was a Russian politician who was attempting to prove the Russian state was behind the bombing of an apartment block.

-He was killed in an assassination by a single shot to the chest just hours after his political organisation, Liberal Russia, had been recognised by the Justice Ministry as a party.
+He was killed in an assassination by a single shot to the chest just hours after his political organization, Liberal Russia, had been recognized by the Justice Ministry as a party, the BBC reported.

 Read the original article on Business Insider